-For many patients experiencing chronic low back pain, diagnosis and treatment can be a challenge.
-The lumbar spine contains many areas that can be a cause of back pain, and an important first step for an accurate diagnosis is a thorough history and physical examination by your health care practitioner.
+An important first step for an accurate diagnosis is a thorough history and physical examination by your health care practitioner.
 One potential source of back pain can be the lumbar spine facet joints.
-If the clinical suspicion is for this area being the problem, a nuclear medicine Bone Scan with SPECT/CT imaging may be helpful.
+If your doctor suspects this area might need to be investigated, they might order a bone scan with SPECT/CT.

-A SPECT/CT exam involves combining a "SPECT" scan with a "CT" scan to help localize the area of abnormal activity that may be present on the planar bone scan image.
+A SPECT/CT exam is a type of bone scan with additional imaging at the end of the exam.
+It’s “SPECT” imaging combined with “CT” imaging to help localize the area of abnormal activity that may be present on the planar bone scan image.
 For the “SPECT” part, the nuclear medicine gamma camera rotates 360 degrees around the body and forms pictures.
-The system can reconstruct this into an image (Figure 1).
-For the “CT” portion, a low dose CT image is taken, similar to other CT imaging (Figure 2).
-These CT images are not the same quality as those from a classic diagnostic CT scan.
-In this case, they are fused electronically with the SPECT images to get the SPECT/CT image (Figure 3).
-The SPECT/CT images are taken near the end of the second appointment of the bone scan.
+The system can reconstruct this into an image.
+For the “CT” portion, a low-dose CT image is taken, similar to other CT imaging.
+These CT images are fused electronically with the SPECT images to get the SPECT/CT image.

 A bone scan involves two separate appointments booked on the same day.
 The first appointment will take approximately 15 minutes.
 During this time, the radiopharmaceutical is injected into an arm vein and travels throughout the body.
 You will be asked to lie on your back on the imaging bed while a gamma camera is placed over your body.
 The first set of images documents increased or decreased flow to the areas of concern.
 Afterwards, you will be able to go about your normal daily activities until the second appointment (2-4 hours after the first).